Mattala Rajapaksa International Airport: Terminal

 The passenger terminal covers 10000 m2 and can handle 1 million passengers per year.
 It has 12 check-in counters and 2 gates equipped with jetways.
 In addition, the terminal has a restaurant, medical centre, and a lounge for business class passengers.

 Runway

 MRIA has a single runway, 05/23.
 It measures 3,500 m (11,483 ft), making it capable of receiving the world's largest passenger aircraft, the Airbus A380.

 Other facilities

 The air traffic control tower stands at a height of 35 m.
 The airport cargo facility occupies 1000 m2 and can handle up to 50,000 tonnes of freight per year.

-In 2014, a fuel hydrant system and an aircraft refueling terminal were completed.
-The fuel hydrant system was built by China Harbour Engineering Company (CHEC) at a cost of USD$7 million, while the refueling terminal was constructed by Amana Pipeline Construction LLC, a Dubai-based construction company at a cost of USD$31 million.
+In 2014, a fuel hydrant system and an aircraft refuelling terminal were completed.
+The fuel hydrant system was built by China Harbour Engineering Company (CHEC) at a cost of US$7 million, while the refueling terminal was constructed by Amana Pipeline Construction LLC, a Dubai-based construction company at a cost of US$31 million.
 Previously, fuel had to be transported by bowser from tanks at Hambantota Port, sometimes resulting in flight delays.